darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## extending simple shortcuts with movement

-For certain actions you can choose to _extend_ a simple shortcut using a mouse movement.
+For certain actions you can choose to _extend_ a simple shortcut using mouse/device movement.
 For example you could hold Ctrl+X while scrolling with your mouse to change the value of a slider.
 The following can be used to extend a simple shortcut with a mouse:

 - Movement of the mouse scroll wheel
 - Horizontal, vertical or diagonal movement of the mouse cursor

+Extended shortcuts must be initiated with a button or key press where the final key/button is held during the extending movement -- mouse/device movements will not be considered as part of a shortcut without this initial key/button press.

 Similarly, if you are using another device (MIDI, game controller), you may move any of that device's controls (knobs, joysticks etc.) to extend a shortcut.
 For example you may hold a button while turning a control knob to create an extended shortcut on a MIDI device.
 For such devices you do not need an initial key- or button-press -- you can directly assign a control knob to an action -- though this will significantly reduce the flexibility of such devices.

-As noted above, you cannot extend a keyboard shortcut that was initiated with a long-key-press or a long-mouse-click -- such shortcuts must be terminated with the raising of the final key/button.
+Long button and key presses cannot be extended, as the length of the click/key-press is timed using the release of the final button/key -- such shortcuts must be terminated with the raising of the final button/key.

 # actions